-Regulations in Statutes and Ordinances, p.
-307 With effect from 1 October 2023
+Regulations in Statutes and Ordinances, approved by the Faculty Board on 10 February 2023 with effect from 1 October 2023

-- 21. A student who has obtained honours in Part II of the Computer Science Tripos may be a candidate for honours in Part III in the year after so obtaining honours, provided that the student: - (a) has kept ten terms and that fifteen complete terms have not passed after their first term of residence; - (b) has attained a satisfactory standard, as defined by the Faculty Board, in previous honours examinations: - (c) has not proceeded to the B.A.
+- 21. A student who has obtained honours in Part II of the Computer Science Tripos may be a candidate for honours in Part III in the year after so obtaining honours, provided that the student: - (a) has kept ten terms and that fifteen complete terms have not passed after their first term of residence; - (b) has attained a satisfactory standard, as defined by the Faculty Board, in previous honours examinations; - (c) has not proceeded to the B.A.
 Degree.